-Walsall Music Hub will be teaching Edexcel A Level Music from September 2017.
-The course will be taught by experienced music teachers in partnership with the University of Wolverhampton.
+Walsall Music Hub currently teach Edexcel A Level Music as an evening course for school aged pupils and mature students.
+We are now looking for expressions of interest of any students that may wish to study with us from September 2018.
+The course is taught by experienced music teachers in partnership with the University of Wolverhampton.

 We are offering a full two year course culminating in the award of A Level.
 This is not a one-year AS course.

 Why is this course being offered?

 This is an exciting development by Forest Arts Music Hub and the University of Wolverhampton to ensure that A Level Music remains an option for local students and musicians.

 What do you need to join the course?

 To join the course students need to be able to: